tokiwoousaka/Sarasvati/README.md

 Sarasvati
 =========

-Sarasvati is a audio library wrapper with portaudio.
+Sarasvati is a audio library with portaudio.

 install
 -----------------------